apify/apify-docs/sources/platform/storage/dataset.md

 > When using the [`.list_items()`](/api/client/python/reference/class/DatasetClient#list_items) method, if you fill both `omit` and `field` parameters with the same value, then `omit` parameter will take precedence and the field is excluded from the results.

-See the [Python API client documentation](/api/client/python/reference/class/DatasetClient) for [help with setup](/api/client/python/docs/quick-start) and more details.
+Check out the [Python API client documentation](/api/client/python/reference/class/DatasetClient) for [help with setup](/api/client/python/docs/quick-start) and more details.

 ### Apify API {#apify-api}